Table of Contents

 Experiment:

 Cut a strip of paper.
 Place it on the table.
-Stack a few coins at its one end.
+Stack a few coins at one end.
 Pull out the paper strip under the coins with a jerk.

 Coins stacked over remain undisturbed on pulling the paper strip quickly